acehoss/rnsh/README.md

 - [X] ~~Make it scriptable (currently requires a tty)~~
 - [X] ~~Protocol improvements (throughput!)~~
 - [X] ~~Documentation improvements~~
+- [X] ~~Fix issues with running `rnsh` in a binary pipeline, i.e. piping the output of `tar` over `rsh`.~~
 - [ ] Test on several platforms
 - [ ] Fix issues that come up with testing
-- [ ] Fix issues with running `rnsh` in a binary pipeline, i.e.
-  piping the output of `tar` over `rsh`.
-- [ ] Beta release
+- [ ] v0.1.0 beta
 - [ ] Test and fix more issues
-- [ ] V1.0
+- [ ] More betas
 - [ ] Enhancement Ideas
-  - [ ] `authorized_keys` mode similar to SSH
+  - [ ] `authorized_keys` mode similar to SSH to allow one listener
+        process to serve multiple users
   - [ ] Git over `rnsh` (git remote helper)
   - [ ] Sliding window acknowledgements for improved throughput
+- [ ] v1.0 someday probably maybe

 ## Miscellaneous

-By piping into/out of `rnsh`, it should be possible to transfer files using the same method discussed in
+By piping into/out of `rnsh`, it is possible to transfer files using the same method discussed in
 [this article](https://cromwell-intl.com/open-source/tar-and-ssh.html).
-I tested it just now and it doesn't work right.
-There's probably some subtle garbling of the data at one end of the stream or the other.
+It's not terribly fast currently, due to the round-trip rule enforced by the protocol.
+Sliding window acknowledgements will speed this up significantly.